-Considerable lag between initial exploration and minerals being landed onshore

-Responsible and cost-efficient production and processing with minimal environmental impact The different properties of SMS deposits and ferromanganese crusts, means that the two categories of deposits will likely require somewhat different technology for exploration, extraction, and processing.
+Considerable lag between initial exploration and minerals being landed onshore The different properties of SMS deposits and ferromanganese crusts, means that the two categories of deposits will likely require somewhat different technology both for exploration and extraction.

 Test facilities can provide the enabling tools, resources, and access for businesses to develop new technologies and methodologies relevant for marine minerals.
 Such expensive and advanced facilities may also serve as a meeting place for companies, entrepreneurs and researchers looking to conduct development and testing.

 For questions about the report

+Vegard Sjursen

+E-post: vegard.r.sjursen@no.ey.com

-Vegard Sjursen E-post: vegard.r.sjursen@no.ey.com Mobil: +47 997 66 782
+Mobil: +47 997 66 782

+Anders Bjerga

+E-post: anders.bjerga@no.ey.com

-Anders Bjerga E-post: anders.bjerga@no.ey.com Mobil: +47 930 67 075
+Mobil: +47 930 67 075

-The report has been constructed based on information current, as of 29th March 2023.
+The report has been constructed based on information current, as of 8th August 2022.
 Since this date, material events may have occurred since completion which are not reflected in the report.
 It must also be considered that within the project scope it is not possible to include all relevant measures or details in the study.
 We have taken reasonable care to verify the information.
 The report is only for general guidance and information purposes.
 It should under no circumstances be used for financial and investments decisions.
 We disclaim all responsibility to any other party for any loss or liability that the other party may suffer or incur arising from or relating to or in any way connected with the contents of our report, the provision of our report to the other party or the reliance upon our report by the other party.
 This report (or any part of it) may not be copied or otherwise reproduced except with the written consent of EY.